nodesign/weioDoc/examples.md

 #### Code
-In the program below, the first thing you do is to attach **blinky()** function to main process with the command :
+In the program below, the first thing you do is to attach **blinky()** function to main process with the command:

 ``` python
 attach.process(blinky)
 ```

-In the **blinky()** function, you create an infinite loop to change the state of the pins :
+In the **blinky()** function, you create an infinite loop to change the state of the pins:

 ``` python
 while True:
 ```

-You turn the LED on with the command :
+You turn the LED on with the command:

 ``` python
 digitalWrite(18, HIGH)
 ```

 This supplies **3.3 volts** to **pin 18**.
 That creates a voltage difference across the pins of the LED, and lights it up.
-Then you turn it off with the command :
+Then you turn it off with the command:

 ``` python
 digitalWrite(18, LOW)